ChaoranHu/coga/README.md

 install.packages("coga")
 ```

 Note: The first way need your computer have development tools, but can help you follow the newest version from my github.
 This package includes Cpp and C codes, so you need a CPP compiler (for mac, you can use Xcode, which can be installed from Apple Store).
+Also, this package use GNU GSL, so you also need to install GNU GSL first.
 If you do not have these tools, please use second way to install from CRAN.

 * Run `library(coga)` to load in R.